indigo-astronomy/indigo/indigo_docs/SCRIPTING_BASICS.md

 ```
 It may also be beneficial to take a look at the first few sections of the [Indigo Driver Development Guide](https://github.com/indigo-astronomy/indigo/blob/master/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md).
 Even if you are not going to develop a C++ Indigo driver, this latter guide provides some good information about property and state changes inside Indigo, which are equally important for scripting as for driver development.

-Lastly, in order to gain insight into the *dynamics* of the inner workings of Indigo is to write a little script that monitors an agent or device during normal execution and list all property and state changes during the execution.
+Lastly, a good way to gain insight into the *dynamics* of the inner workings of Indigo is to write a little script that monitors an agent or device during normal execution and list all property and state changes during the execution.
 This way you get a good understanding of the properties and states you need to track and manipulate in order to get your script going.

 If for example you want to read SQM values from a Unihedron SQM device and write the values in a custom FITS header that is saved with every image you capture, you need some understanding of the properties and property states of both the Unihedron SQM and Agent_Imager.
 In order to get this understanding you can write a script that monitors both and logs all property and state changes.
 This script looks like this;
 ```JS